jaspector

 South areas: Monday & Wednesday; Electrical: Tuesday & Wednesday (managed by Curry County Building Division)

-Typical inspection sequence: Compliance with state specialty codes—structural, mechanical, plumbing, electrical
+Typical sequence: Compliance with state specialty codes—structural, mechanical, plumbing, electrical

 All new residential and commercial construction, structural alterations/additions, mechanical/plumbing/electrical changes, and building demolition require permits.

-Typical processing time is Plan review concurrent with application; timeline varies based on project complexity and planning requirements.
+Building permit processing times in Port Orford, OR typically run Plan review concurrent with application; timeline varies based on project complexity and planning requirements.
+Timelines can vary based on project complexity and current department workload.